Author: Kyle McCarthy

-Although it may be fun to try all these activities, the South Rim can be pretty depressing if you've brought the kids to appreciate Nature's beauty, get out and explore!
+Although it may be fun to try all these activities, the South Rim can be pretty depressing if you've brought the kids to appreciate nature's beauty, so get out and explore!
 Despite the noise, visual pollution, real pollution of the Colorado River, and the increasingly smog-clogged air, there is much to be appreciated.

 The Canyon's most luxurious housing is found in the traditional El Tovar, a ca.1905 classic National Park lodge.
 It's a stately, casual place perched on the rim in Grand Canyon Village, with a good restaurant which welcomes children.
 At the Maswik Lodge and the East or West Yavapai Lodges (West is adjacent to the Visitor's Center, about 1.5 mi/2.4 kms from the rim) you'll find moderately-priced cafeterias and a food court.

-One of the mhe most popular South Rim trails include the South Kaibab Trail near Yaki Point on the East Rim Drive, Bright Angel Trail which leads down from the village into the canyon, and Hopi Point, the gathering spot for a legendary sunset view.
+One of the most popular South Rim trails include the South Kaibab Trail near Yaki Point on the East Rim Drive, Bright Angel Trail which leads down from the village into the canyon, and Hopi Point, the gathering spot for a legendary sunset view.
 Donkey dung is ubiquitous (little kids love to scream "Donkey Poop!") so be prepared with boots for everyone.

 Not far from the South Rim visitor center is the Yavapai Observation Station, whose canyon views and exhibits on the region's fascinating geology should engage school-age kids.
 From here, do your own rock hunting along the easy-going, approximately three-mile-long Maricopa Point Nature Trail.

-An amazing, seven-hour hike down into the Canyon earns you lodging at the Phantom Ranch (888/29-PARKS), if you reserve it up to 23 months in advance.
+An amazing, seven-hour hike down into the Canyon earns you lodging at the Phantom Ranch (888/29-PARKS), if you reserve it up to two years in advance.
 This lodge, built in 1922, is the only lodge at the bottom of the Grand Canyon.
 Accommodations in the Phantom Ranch's cabins come with mule trip packages, while backpackers stay in dorm-style rooms.
 Be sure to reserve food far ahead also (meals cost extra) from the Phantom Ranch Canteen, which features hearty breakfasts, hiker's stew, sack lunches, and steak dinners.

 The Grand Canyon North Rim